mozmeao/platform-docs/docs/pipeline.md

 !!! note
     **The deployment workflow runs like this**

-    1. A push to the `main`/`stage`/`prod`/`run-integration-tests` branch of `mozilla/bedrock` triggers a webhook ping to the (private) `mozilla-sre-deploy/deploy-bedrock` repo.
+    1. A push to the `main`/`stage`/`prod`/`run-integration-tests` branch of `mozilla/bedrock` or `mozmeao/springfield` triggers a webhook ping to the (private) `mozilla-sre-deploy/deploy-bedrock` repo.

-    2. A Github Action (GHA) in `mozilla-sre-deploy/deploy-bedrock` builds a "release"-ready Bedrock container image, which it stores in a private container registry (private because our infra requires container-image access to be locked down).
-Using the same commit, the workflow also builds an equivalent set of public Bedrock container images, which are pushed to Docker Hub.
+    2. A Github Action (GHA) in `mozilla-sre-deploy/deploy-bedrock` builds a "release"-ready container image, which it stores in a private container registry (private because our infra requires container-image access to be locked down).
+Using the same commit, the workflow also builds an equivalent set of public container images, which are pushed to Docker Hub.

     3. The GHA deploys the relevant container image to the appropriate environment.

-    4. The GHA pings a webhook back in `mozilla/bedrock` to run integration tests against the environment that has just been deployed.
+    4. The GHA pings a webhook back in `mozilla/bedrock` or `mozmeao/springfield` to run integration tests against the environment that has just been deployed.

 ### Push to stage branch

-Whenever a change is pushed to the stage branch, a production docker image is built, published to [Docker Hub](https://hub.docker.com/r/mozmeao/bedrock/tags), and deployed to a [public staging environment](https://www.allizom.org).
+Whenever a change is pushed to the stage branch, a production docker image is built, published to Docker Hub ([bedrock](https://hub.docker.com/r/mozmeao/bedrock/tags) / [springfield](https://hub.docker.com/r/mozmeao/springfield/tags)), and deployed to a public [staging environment](#deployed-site-urls).
 Once the new image is deployed, the full suite of UI tests is run against it again, but this time with the addition of the ``headless download tests``.

 ### Push to prod branch (tagged) {: #tagged-commit }